tiwari08/House-Price-Prediction-Assignment/README.md

 ## Conclusion

-In the case of Ridge and Lasso, the ideal lambda value is as follows:"
+In the case of Ridge and Lasso, the ideal lambda value is as follows:

-- Ridge -  7",
+- Ridge -  7
-- Lasso -  0.0004 "
+- Lasso -  0.0004

-Ridge and Lasso's Mean Squared Error is as follows:"
+Ridge and Lasso's Mean Squared Error is as follows:

-- Ridge -  0.013827",
+- Ridge -  0.013827
-- Lasso -  0.013637"
+- Lasso -  0.013637

 - Ridge's Mean Squared Error is somewhat higher than Lasso's.
 - Additionally, Lasso has an advantage over Ridge because it aids in feature reduction (as one of the feature's coefficient values became 0).